araobp/react-myphotos/README.md

 (Work in progress)

-## Motivation

-I studied Low-Code Development Platforms such as OutSystems or Mendix last year.
-They gave me a lot of hints on how to make a cross-platform app (SPA amd PWA) based on HTML5.

-This project is a handwritten version of such an app based on React, Express and Postgres SQL.

-The backend runs on Heroku PaaS.
-Its code is in my other project: [heroku-myphotos](https://github.com/araobp/heroku-myphotos).

 ## Rough sketch of the app UI

 <img src="./doc/rough_sketch.jpg" width=300px>

-## Code
+## Sub-projects

+(Work in progress)

-[My photos](/myphotos): React SPA for managing photo images on Postgres SQL on Heroku PaaS.
+- [My photos](/myphotos): React SPA for managing photo images on Postgres SQL on Heroku PaaS.
+- [My 3D models](/three): Three.js app for displaying my original 3D models made with Blender.

 ## Relationship to my other project on GitHub